umaidali236/development-environment-setup-demo/README.md

 2. Download the installer for your operating system (Windows, macOS, or Linux).
  ![vs-code](/documentation/images/vs-code.png)
 3. Run the installer and follow the on-screen instructions to complete the installation.
+4. First, accept the License Agreement, then click Next.
+5. Choose the location for installation and click Next.
+6. Accept the default Start Menu folder name by clicking Next.
+7. Check the boxes for 'Creating a desktop icon', and adding VS Code to the Right-Click menu functionality of Windows File Explorer, then click Next.
+8. Confirm the installation options, then click Install.
+9. Click Finish to exit the installation and (by default) launch Visual Studio Code.

 ## Step 2: Install Git